Multan International Airport: Recent development

 During 2011, PIA introduced weekly flights for Jeddah and Medina.
-Flydubai announced thrice a week flights between Multan and Dubai with Boeing 737-800 from 14 March 2013 and became first foreign airline to operate from the airport post independence.
-Shaheen Air International restarted its daily operation from Karachi with Boeing 737 in February 2012 and Bhoja Air launched two weekly flights from Karachi with Boeing 737-200 in March 2012.
+Flydubai announced thrice weekly flights between Multan and Dubai with Boeing 737-800 aircraft from 14 March 2013 and became the first foreign airline to operate from the airport after independence.
+Shaheen Air International restarted its daily operation from Karachi with Boeing 737 in February 2012, and Bhoja Air launched two weekly flights from Karachi with Boeing 737-200 in March 2012.
 Air Indus announced daily service for Multan – Karachi from 20 August 2013.
 Shaheen Air International started twice-a-week flight service for Multan – Dubai sector from 31 March 2013.
 Shaheen Air International announced two weekly flights between Multan and Medina from 1 June 2013.
 Pakistan International Airlines started two weekly direct flights for Jeddah and Medina from January 2014.
-Pakistan International Airlines announced weekly service for Multan – Sharjah sector from 30 March 2014.
-Shaheen Air International announced twice a week service for Jeddah - Multan sector from December 2014.
+Pakistan International Airlines announced weekly service for Multan – Sharjah from 30 March 2014.
+Shaheen Air International announced twice a week service for Jeddah - Multan from December 2014.

-In March 2015, new terminal of Multan International Airport was formally inaugurated by PM Nawaz Sharif with former PM Yousaf Raza Gillani as well as several high-ranking officials.
-All operations have now shifted from the old terminal to the new one with flights increasing with more destinations and routes being opened up for the city of Multan.
-Keeping the international standards in view, a new air traffic control tower is constructed as well which is equipped with modern gadgets and navigation systems.
+In March 2015, the new terminal of Multan International Airport was formally inaugurated by PM Nawaz Sharif with former PM Yousaf Raza Gillani as well as several high-ranking officials.
+All operations have now shifted from the old terminal to the new one, with flights increasing with more destinations and routes being opened up for the city of Multan.
+Keeping the international standards in view, a new air traffic control tower was constructed as well which is equipped with modern equipment and navigation systems.
 A cargo complex of international standard has also been established with a capacity of 10,000 metric tonnes per year to host international cargo flights from Multan which will boost exports of fruits particularly mangos and vegetables.
 There are plans that this would further increase to 30,000 metric tonnes every year.